 a) We accept liability for any loss you may suffer if any part of the holiday arrangements you book with us is not as described and not of a reasonable standard within the context of the holiday and its price.
 We also accept liability if you suffer death or personal injury as a result of the holiday arrangements failing to be as described and of a reasonable standard.
 These acceptances of liability do not apply if there has been no fault on our part, nor on the part of our suppliers and the loss, death or personal injury suffered is attributable to your own acts or omissions, to the acts or omissions of a third party not involved in providing the services which make up your holiday whose consequences could not have been avoided or anticipated even exercising all due care, or to an event which, even with all due care, could not have been foreseen or forestalled.
 They are also conditional upon your assigning to us any rights you may have against any other person whose acts or omissions have given rise to our liability.

 b) Our liability to compensate you and the amount of such compensation is subject to the following limitations.
 First, in the case of damage other than death, illness or personal injury, to a reasonable amount having regard to such factors as, inter alia, the holiday cost and the extent to which the enjoyment of your holiday can be shown to have been affected; we will not be responsible for your disappointment as a result of unrealistic expectations, where the holiday has been provided as described.
-Second, in all cases liability and compensation are restricted in accordance with the provisions of all applicable International Conventions, which include: in respect of rail travel, the Berne Convention 1961; in respect of carriage by sea, the Athens Convention 1974; in respect of carriage by road, the Geneva Convention 1973; and in respect of hotels, the Paris Convention 1962.
+Second, in all cases liability and compensation are restricted in accordance with the provisions of all applicable International Conventions, which include, but are not limited to: in respect of rail travel, the Berne Convention 1961; in respect of carriage by sea, the Athens Convention 1974; in respect of carriage by road, the Geneva Convention 1973; and in respect of hotels, the Paris Convention 1962.
 For the avoidance of doubt, this means that we are to be regarded as having all benefit of any limitations of compensation contained in any of these Conventions or any other international conventions applicable to your holiday.

 c) If you suffer death, injury or illness during your holiday arising out of any activity which does not form part of the inclusive arrangements you have booked with us, we will, at our discretion and provided it is requested within 90 days, give you general assistance in pursuing any claim you may have against a third party.
 This assistance will be limited to advice, guidance and a contribution of up to £5,000 per booking towards your legal costs.
 You must make an insurance claim under the legal expenses section of your insurance policy to enable subsequent recovery of these costs.
 In any event, we retain the right to recover any such contribution made towards these costs from you.